 Second, equally important thing is - the electrode is very fragile.
 Bubble at the end is made of a very thin glass - the thinner the glass, the lower the internal electrode resistance, which is good for measurements.
 At the same time thin glass is very delicate, thus you should treat your electrode with care.

 Ensure that pH meter is on.
 If you want high precision of measurements it is better to let the pH meter to warm up for some time (like 30 minutes) to ensure it will not drift later.

-Before every single pH measurement, or before any serie of uses, you must calibrate pH electrode.
+Before every single pH measurement, or before any series of uses, you must calibrate the pH electrode.

-After calibration you are ready to measure pH.
-Rinse electrode and submerge it in the tested solution.
+After calibration you are ready to measure the pH.
+Rinse the electrode and submerge it in the tested solution.
 Read the result and write it down in your lab notebook.
-Rinse the electrode and move it to the storage baker.
+Rinse the electrode and move it to the storage beaker.
 Done.

 Please remember, that above outline is very general.
 Different pH meters may require slightly different operating procedures.
 You should consult your meter manual to be sure how to proceed and how to maintain the electrode.